waltligon/orangefs/doc/intro.md

 and in doing so allows us to better leverage the capabilities of MPI-IO to perform efficient access.

-We've already discussed rich I/O requests.
-"Opening" a file is another good example. `MPI_File_open()` is a collective operation that gathers information on a file so that MPI processes may later access it.
+We’ve already discussed rich I/O requests.
+“Opening” a file is another good example. `MPI_File_open()` is a collective operation that gathers information on a file so that MPI processes may later access it.
 If we were to build this on top of a UNIX-like API, we would have each process